The problem with sample covariance matrices

 Ledoit-Wolf covariance portfolio: maximum drawdown 26%, annualised tracking error 5.9% vs. equal-weight benchmark

 These numbers are not universal.
 The magnitude of improvement depends on portfolio size, observation count, and the level of true correlation in the universe.
-But the direction of the effect is consistent across the literature: better covariance estimation produces better portfolios, and Ledoit-Wolf is currently the most reliable way to achieve that improvement without introducing new free parameters.
+The direction of the effect is consistent across the literature: better covariance estimation produces better portfolios, and Ledoit-Wolf is currently the most reliable way to achieve that improvement without introducing new free parameters.

-How the platform implements it
+How the Asset Lens platform implements Ledoit-Wolf

 The implementation uses the constant-correlation target variant of Ledoit-Wolf, which is appropriate for equity-dominated portfolios.
 For portfolios that mix significantly different asset classes — equities, fixed income, commodities, alternatives — the constant-correlation assumption becomes less defensible, and a factor-model-based estimator may be preferable.
 That is an area of ongoing development.